Dagenham East tube station: Services

 The station is managed by London Underground.
 It is in London fare zone 5.
-It is between Dagenham Heathway to the west and Elm Park to the east.
 The typical off-peak service from the station is twelve District line trains per hour to Upminster and twelve to Earl's Court, of which six continue to Ealing Broadway and six continue to Richmond.
-At peak periods some trains continue from Earl's Court to Wimbledon.
+At peak periods some trains continue from Earl's Court to Wimbledon and additional services operate from the bay platform.
 Services towards central London operate from approximately 05:00 to 23:45 and services to Upminster operate from approximately 06:00 to 01:30.
-The journey time to Upminster is ten minutes; to Barking is ten minutes, and to Tower Hill is approximately 34 minutes.
-With 2.65 million entries and exits in 2023, it ranked 193rd busiest London Underground station.
+The journey time to Upminster is ten minutes, to Barking is ten minutes, and to Tower Hill is approximately 34 minutes.
+With 2.73 million entries and exits in 2025, it was ranked the 189th busiest London Underground station.

-Station improvement proposals
+Future

 In 2015, Barking and Dagenham London Borough Council proposed the platforms on the National Rail Fenchurch Street–Southend route should be re-opened to provide interchange with c2c services, in connection with the Barking Riverside redevelopment to the south of the station.
-In 2022 Barking and Dagenham Council restated its aspirations for the reinstated platforms at Dagenham East as well as a new station at Castle Green.
+In 2022 Barking and Dagenham Council restated its aspirations for the reinstated platforms at Dagenham East.
 In 2025 Barking and Dagenham Council called for Transport for London (TfL) to make the station fully accessible.
 In 2025 the station was shortlisted by TfL for works to make it step-free, subject to a feasibility study and available funding.